JimboMahoney/cytofclean/README.md

 ## Some Details of the Cleanup methods (nobody likes a black box!):

 For the Event Length and Gaussian parameters, cytofclean uses the density function to "see" the spread of the data.
 Where the bulk of the events are located, it will apply a cutoff at a certain density value.
 This ensures that the shape (i.e. bias or skew) of the data is taken into account.
-For example, Event Length tends to have a sharp "edge" at around 10 pushes (this is the lower cutoff in CyTOF software) and then trail off into the upper region (e.g. 100).
+For Event Length, the lower limit is deemed to be 5% of the peak / mode.
+The upper limit is then set such that it's symmetrical around the mode - i.e. mode + the distance to the minimum.
+This is similar, and based on, the idea of a 95% Gaussian fit upper limit in [this](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23960) paper.

 The Gaussian parameters tend to be more symmetrical, but each are slightly different, so cytofclean has been "trained" on a multitude of "good" and "bad" datasets to ensure it tends to produce sensible results in all cases.
 <br><br>
 There are some parameters (the Gaussians) that have "safety limits" applied - e.g. preventing negative or zero values - that are only necessary in "bad" datasets.
 <br><br>